Sibghatullah-Laghari/mediconnect/DEPLOYMENT.md

 ## Network & Security

 * Enable **HTTPS** for all external traffic.
-* Terminate SSL/TLS using a load balancer or reverse proxy such as AWS ALB or Nginx.
+* Terminate SSL/TLS at a load balancer or reverse proxy, such as AWS ALB or Nginx.
-* Place the PostgreSQL instance inside a private network or subnet to prevent direct public access.
+* Place the PostgreSQL instance within a private network or subnet to prevent direct public access.

 ---